johnnycatsf/psychedeli.ca/README.md

 ### Rack::TryStatic

-The Jekyll site is pre-compiled by [Capistrano][cap] on deployment, so [Rack::TryStatic][rts] can be used to serve the static files from the `pub/` directory with ease.
-It comes bundled in the `Rack::Contrib` library.
+The Jekyll site is pre-compiled by [Capistrano][cap] on deployment, so [Rack::TryStatic][rts] is used to serve the static files from the `pub/` directory with ease.
+It comes bundled in the `Rack::Contrib` library, which is required in the Gemfile.

-### Autocorrect

-When the request can't be properly served by Sprockets, StatusExchange, or Rack::TryStatus

 Development
 -----------

 If you'd like to fork this for your own uses, I have included a number of development tools that have aided me in my progress on this project.
-I personally run my staging server on [Heroku][ku] and develop locally with [Pow][pow], but you can use anything that runs Rack apps.
+I develop locally with [Pow][pow], but you can use anything that runs Rack apps.
 As such, most of the dev tools I've created come in the form of [Rake][rake] tasks.

 ### rake compile